Why gross margin is key to measuring business performance

-The material costs you incur are driven by cost and by usage.
-Analyze your production system and take steps to avoid wasting material.
-Every production process involves some level of unused material or scrap.
-The goal is to minimize scrap in order to reduce costs.
+The material costs you incur are driven by cost and usage.
+Analyse your production system and take steps to avoid wasting material.
+Every production process involves some level of unused material, or scrap.
+The goal is to minimise scrap, in order to reduce costs.

 You may need to change the production system to reduce the amount of scrap you produce.
-Employee training can help workers minimize waste and work more efficiently.
+Employee training can help workers minimise waste and work more efficiently.

-Take a close look at your labor costs, and see if you can find ways to lower spending.
+Take a close look at your labour costs, and see if you can find ways to lower spending.

-Just as with material costs, labor costs are a function of the hourly rate paid (price) and the number of hours worked (quantity).
+Just as with material costs, labour costs are a function of the hourly rate paid (price) and the number of hours worked (quantity).